darongyang/blog/_posts/2024-08-15-start-and-test.md

 ## Inline Links

-Refer to this website for blog tutorial references: <a href="https://alshedivat.github.io/al-folio/blog/">blog | alshedivat</a>
+Refer to this website for blog tutorial references: <a href="https://alshedivat.github.io/al-folio/blog/">post online | alshedivat.io</a> and <a href="https://github.com/alshedivat/al-folio/blob/master/_posts">post source | alshedivat github </a>

 ## Pictures